ZQuestClassic/ZQuestClassic/docs-www/source/tutorials/z3_user_guide.rst

 The viewport height is only extended if the DMap flag is on, and if the current region is taller than one screen.

-Note: all this is ignoring the fact that the bottom 8 pixels has always and continues to be not shown (so minus 8 pixels in the height for the true visual viewport height).

 When in a scrolling region, enemies and their weapons are paused if they are outside the current viewport, with some buffer (48px).
 However, weapon/npc scripts still run.

 Player weapons are considered "out of bounds" when they leave the viewport.
 Most player weapons are deleted when they go out of bounds (unless `CollDetection` is false), such as arrows.
 But some weapon types have special behavior: for example, boomerangs just begin returning to the hero.